qianchen36/qianchenWrt/README.md

-# qianchenWrt
+# 🎆qianchenWrt✨
-An OpenWrt firmware for NnoPi R4s
+An OpenWrt firmware for FrendlyElec NanoPi R4s